 The most legendary of Oswald’s bear family was Tyson, who was 12 years old and 880 pounds when he died in 2002.
 It is believed he weighed 1,000 pounds before going into hibernation the winter before his death.
 Tyson was the largest known black bear in the country and possibly the world.
 He was a dear friend of the Oswalds, and his presence is still missed.

 As the days grow longer in the fall, the bears go into hibernation.
 They rest comfortably in stump dens with wood floors and plenty of straw.
-Oswald’s Bear Ranch closes for the season on October 1 and reopens on Memorial Day.
+Oswald’s Bear Ranch opens for the season on Memorial Day and closes on October 1.

 Dean and Jewel Oswald